chakch/pulumi-handson/README.md

         Action: ["cloudwatch:*","dynamodb:*","logs:CreateLogGroup","logs:CreateLogStream","logs:PutLogEvents","logs:DescribeLogStreams"],Effect: "Allow",Resource: "*"
      }]

-    Your function should be able to to acces to cloudwatch and dynamoDB
+    Your function should be able to acces to cloudwatch and dynamoDB

     You should export the created variables.

 - Launch `pulumi up` to deploy the created role

 - Check the IAM service on the AWS console: https://console.aws.amazon.com/iam/home?region=eu-central-1#/home

 - Create your function with the created role https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/lambda/#Function Export the created function.

 - Check the Lambda service on the AWS console: https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions

 - Create DynamoDB table:
     https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/dynamodb/#Table
     Export the created table.

 - Check the created table on the AWS console : https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1 https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#

 - Add the the table name to the function environement Variable

 - Create scheduled event to launch the function periodcally https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/cloudwatch/#EventRule

 - Connect the scheduled event to your lambda function https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/cloudwatch/#EventRuleEventSubscription Export the scheduled event.

 - Launch `pulumi up` to deploy the stack

 - Test your function:

-In lambda service, use the test functonality available on the AWS console to test the created function.
+In lambda service, use the test functionality available on the AWS console to test the created function.
 You don't need to specify any event or data, just save the test and click on test to trigger your lambda function.

 Select DynamoDB service and check if you have the latest AWS's blog articles